-All trends of these indices for age 4+ showed similar patterns except that the trends of Reduced Base series in recent years were different from those of other indices (Fig. 1-6).
-These differences is to continue to be monitored and examined in the CPUE Working Group.
-The most recent data points (2015) of all the indices showed large upturns.
+All trends of these indices for age 4+ showed similar patterns except that the trends of Reduced Base and Base without area 7 data series in recent years were different from those of other indices (Fig. 1-6).
+These differences are to continue to be monitored and examined in the CPUE Working Group.
+The most recent data points of all the indices dropped.